Cam-Simons/Travel-Behavior-Families-NHTS/README.md

 # Travel-Behavior-Families-NHTS
 This repository contains the Python code used for the data cleaning, processing, statistical analysis, and visualization presented in:

-Travel Behavior Across Household Life-Cycle Cohorts in the United States, 2001–2022
+How Household Life-Cycle Stage Shapes Non-Home Travel in the United States, 2001–2022

 ## Authors
 **Cameron Simons, M.S.**